📖

 Build sample-actor

 The output of the build process is a Webassembly binary called sample-actor.wasm.
-This binary executable code will be loaded into the TEA-runtime which we'll talk about more in future steps.
+This binary executable code will be loaded into the which we'll talk about more in future steps.
 Now let's focus on how to build it.

 Please make sure you've cloned the code and installed all dependencies as instructed in the previous step.
 In particular, make sure the following items have been installed correctly: